akuaagyeiwaa/The-Anglo-Fanti.HTML/README.md

 <p> Kwesi provides his wife with all that is necessary in his opinion to enable them to live in comfort.
 But the wife Is often in tears, since her husband always places matters in such a position by his fairness that if she does anything out of the way she soon enough wishes she had not done it Her friends begin to laugh at her and say that she might as well have married a clerk Many of the frock ladies and their ‘scholar’ swains say that she is being treated as if she had been married under the Native law. and that in submitting to-such treatment such is helping to belie her education or, true to his word, Kwesi has always refused to accompany her to any of the ‘society affairs at which the pleasure of the company of Mr and Mrs Edward Cudjoe’ is requested on printed or written cards He tells his wife, on such occasions, that she can go if she likes, that he finds it easier to work in the evenings than in the day and therefore must be excused from attending.
 He will not attend garden-parties and similar after- noon shows because he is expected to appear in European clothes. t and he has decided never to wear European clothes except for r purposes of professional practice and attendance at chapel on Sundays  </p>

-A Family Conference
+<h3>A Family Conference </h3>

 <p>Kwesi’s wife is unhappy, but she will not give in.
 She says it is due to her breeding and position to influence her husband to lead the life for which, in the eyes of the Europeanised people, he is fitted.
 Acting upon some very bad advice, she begins to invite friends to parties at her husband’s house.
 She tells him the first time, and he says he will be present at the gathering if he has time to spare.
 When the time comes, and her husband is still in his study, she sends repeated messages, till at last he sends the final reply that he has no time to spare and will not have for some hours.
 He seldom uses the drawing- room. and so the invasion does not directly disturb him; but since that first party at his house he takes the trouble to lock himself in his study at the time appointed by his persevering wife for other parties. </p>

 <p>On such occasions, however, he finds he is too disturbed in mind to work.
 After a time his wife begins to prepare nothing but European meals for her husband.
 He protests on the first day and sends for some dokun and fried fish.
 He protests a second and third time.
 Then, on the fourth day, he sends a message to his mother that he would like her to prepare his meals for him.
 His mother receives the news with misgiving, for she suspects the reason for it.
 She hurries to her son, who places the whole matter before her.
 Since she is the mother of the husband she does not want to appear to be taking her son’s part.
 She therefore communicates the state of affairs to the family.
 Delegates from both families meet and, going thoroughly into the matter, decide that there is strictly no fault to find with the husband, but that the girl is to blame in taking it upon herself to do what she knew her husband did not like.
 The wife appeals to the A minister, who himself is European only in his religious ideas, but £ otherwise is a Fanti at heart; he supports the decision of the two families.
 They require her to apologise and make amends to her husband in the customary manner, since she is the party at fault.
 She refuses, saying that they have all got their heads full of savage ideas.
 The older members of her family tell her that sheds, fortunate in having been married under the English law, under which, they have heard, divorce is allowed only  in certain-very disgraceful cases: for, under the old Fanti law, by her refusal to abide by the decision of the two families, an equitable decision that will be upheld by any public tribunal, the Oman would be justified in declaring the marriage at an end.
 They therefore ask her to make amends for her faults or else return with them to their home.
 She says she is going to remain in her husband’s house; that she has a right under the English law to do so.
 They remind her that her husband’s house is not his house but belongs to his family, and since she has slighted that family by refusing to accept a decision in which they concurred, she cannot continue to remain there.
 Kwesi, who does not wish to distress anybody, is willing to forgive and forget if the girl will promise to behave an she should She will not promise.
 In the end the wife's family, whilst exonerating the husband, tell him that the best thing to be done is for them to take the wife away.
 He accepts the position: and. so far as the native mind is concerned, the marriage of Kwesi Onyidzin and Esi Ansuadzi. alias Anglice Mr and Mrs Edward Cudjoe is at an end. or at any rate suspended. </p>

- Manhood The Penalty
+ <h3>Manhood The Penalty </h3>

 <p>Kwesi’s troubles an- beginning to toll on bin) outwardly During his seven or eight year of professional practice the perpetual ordeal of his inner life, the constant struggle between affection and respect for a few. on the one hand, and duty to all. on the other hand, has seldom been suspected by the complacent people surrounding him.
-He has often thought that he should do his part of the duty lying upon all who have in any way helped to raise the structure of Europeanism. which has absolutely destroyed his peace of mind, to help also to pull down that structure in order to save future generations from such a life as he has been leading, but his thought has not yet been deep enough to enable him to accept the wider duty as of greater importance for the future than the narrower duty he owes to his relatives and elders But now all that has taken place within him is beginning to show its effect on his health He looks ill: his haggard expression is that of a much-worried man. of a man harassed by spirits from whom he has been seeking in vain to escape; yet. in good or in bad health, he has to keep up his position in the sphere of professional work.
+He has often thought that he should do his part of the duty lying upon all who have in any way helped to raise the structure of Europeanism. which has absolutely destroyed his peace of mind, to help also to pull down that structure in order to save future generations from such a life as he has been leading, but his thought has not yet been deep enough to enable him to accept the wider duty as of greater importance for the future than the narrower duty he owes to his relatives and elders But now all that has taken place within him is beginning to show its effect on his health He looks ill: his haggard expression is that of a much-worried man. of a man harassed by spirits from whom he has been seeking in vain to escape; yet in good or in bad health, he has to keep up his position in the sphere of professional work.
 His family are distressed.
 They ask him if he is suffering from some secret malady.
 He says he is not.
 They make all sorts of suggestions and prescribe all sorts of remedies.
 In the end he asks them not to worry about him: he will let them know whenever he feels really ill.
 But a fellow-student of his time in England, who is practising medicine, keeps telling him that he is over-working himself, that he is putting too great a strain on his nervous system.
 He urges him to take a sea-trip or else cease working for some time.
 Kwesi tells his doctor friend that he cannot follow his advice: he cannot leave his profession in these days, when every penny we can make is needed.
 In the old days, he says, people were able to afford long holidays because they had little to do and much to earn; now there is very much to do and very little to earn.
 No; he must keep at his work: he is afraid if he stops working he will go mad, so he tells himself.  </p>

 <p>He has not yet solved the problem he brought with him from England, namely, why, although he has found out that in many fundamental respects the European mode of life is lacking in sound- ness, yet. in certain other apparently as fundamental respects he feels constrained to copy that mode of life.
 In his spare time he has been tracing the European mode of life to its sources; but after groping about among obscure antecedents he has not yet discovered the key to the	to sociology.
 He likes the subject, the study of which enables him to understand many difficult points about life in society.
 At length it dawns upon him that the key to the whole problem is the distinction between the essentials and accidents of social life.
 Following out the implications of this distinction, he discovers that those aspects of life in Europe which he has felt constrained to copy are not essentially European in character, that they partake of the nature of acquired characteristics, that they are later developments in the institutions of society, whilst, on the other hand, those aspects of European life which could not attract him when he was in England are essentially European and require a European psychology to appreciate and maintain them.
 He understands therefore why he felt ashamed of the snobbishness which had characterised him before he loft home for England; for whilst in matters essential to their life Europeans are natural and spontaneous, he and his friends, in copying such essentials, have been aping Europeans and have therefore been poseurs.
 He is satisfied with the position at which he has arrived in his thought, because it enables him to place on a rational basis the conviction he has felt, since his return to England, that the native customs of his people are not savage customs as white men claim, but. on the contrary, are perfectly rational and natural, and. in that respect, on a par with the essentials of European life.
 Only, then, in to far as the social organisation of his people lacks the accidents of European life can Europeans refuse to regard them as civilised, because the claim of Europe herself to civilisation stands upon these accidents which, being of comparatively recent development, and being hurriedly superimposed on the essentials, are often in violent opposition to such essentials. </p>